Bazror/hivemind/docs/native_ads/native_ads.md

 ### Scheduled Ads

 To place an ad, it's mandatory to specify the amount of time you want it to be shown for.
-There is a `time_units` field that's required, and optional fields for start and end times.
+There is a `time_units` field that's required, and an optional field for `start_time`.

-When no date/time is selected, the ad is an "unscheduled" ad;  a moderator will allocate it the earliest available time slot that fits its set duration completely.
+When no `start_time` is selected, the ad is an "unscheduled" ad;  a moderator will allocate it the earliest available time slot that fits its set duration completely.
+Front ends will have access to appropriate data sets and guidelines to implement this.

-Ads can be scheduled to run at preselected times by specifying start and end times.
+Ads can be scheduled to run at preselected times by specifying `start_time`.

 Community managers/owners will also be able to set the earliest time from the present that scheduled ads can be placed.
 Some communities may have shorter response times and some longer, so this gives them the opportunity to factor in time for review, reducing the probability of "timed-out" ad reviews.